zackarydevove/portfolio/README.md

 <h1>Zackary Devove's Portfolio</h1>
 Welcome to my portfolio repository!
 You can visit the live site <a href="https://www.zackarydevove.com/">here</a>.

-I'm a Full Stack Web Developer with experience in building web applications using the MERN and PERN stacks (MongoDB/PostgreSQL, Express, React, and Node.js) as well as using GraphQL, Git, Docker and Jest.
+I'm a Full Stack Web Developer with experience in building web applications using the MERN and PERN stacks (MongoDB/PostgreSQL, Express, React, and Node.js) with typescript.
+I'm proficient in building REST API, and with Git, Docker Jest and react-testing-library.
 This portfolio showcase my skills, projects, and contact information.

 <h1> Projects </h1>
 <h2> 1.
 E-commerce App </h2>